Business Savings Products – General Terms and Conditions

 5.2 Subject to section 5.1 the Business will not be responsible for any losses for abuse of the security details for the Business (including personal data of any user connected with the Account) after we have been informed in the manner set out in section 4 of their loss, theft, misuse or suspected misuse.

-5.4 Nothing in this Agreement limits or excludes either party’s liability for death or personal injury caused by negligence or for fraud.
+5.4 Nothing in the Agreement limits or excludes either party’s liability for death or personal injury caused by negligence or for fraud.

-5.5 If the Business is a Micro-enterprise, nothing in this Agreement limits or excludes our liability to you under the Regulatory System.
+5.5 If the Business is a Micro-enterprise, nothing in the Agreement limits or excludes our liability to the Business under the Regulatory System.

-6.1 A statement will be issued to the Business annually.
+6.1 A statement will be available via online banking.

 6.3 We can make available to the Business any further information which we hold in relation to any transaction on the Account and this can be requested by contacting us.